 "I got real excited," Realmuto said.
 "It was awesome.
 It takes your mind off [the grind], and you just relax with your teammates and friends."

 The new table helped keep things loose in Spring Training.
 It also was a chance to see which players on the team could play.
 Rojas used to play competitively growing in Venezuela.
 Third baseman Martin Prado, also from Venezuela, can hold his own, as can lefthander Justin Nicolino.
 "He had his own $200 paddle; it was kind of cheating," Realmuto said.
 "He'd hit the ball, and knuckleballs would come off that thing.
 I made him stop using it.
 It wasn't fair."

 "In every other clubhouse, I used to be the best, because I used to play ping pong when I was little," Rojas said.
 "But I found really good competition in this one.
 J.T. is really good.
 He used to be a shortstop, so he being good didn't surprise me.
 Martin is really good, too.
 It was really fun in Spring Training.
 There was really good competition."

 At some point, Realmuto hopes the Marlins can add a table somewhere in their clubhouse at Marlins Park.
 But during the regular season, things are run more strictly than in Spring Training.
-So, for now, off the field, the Miami catcher plays whenever he can.
-But in the Minor Leagues, there was at least one ballpark where Realmuto regularly played ping pong before taking the baseball diamond.
+But in the Minor Leagues, there was at least one ballpark where Realmuto regularly played Ping Pong before taking the baseball diamond.

 "I remember playing in Mobile, Alabama, in Double-A," he said.
 "It's my least favorite park in all of Minor League Baseball, but it had a Ping Pong table in the clubhouse, so I loved going there."
 (Joe Frisaro - MLB.com - Aug, 10, 2016)